nhibernate/nhibernate-core/doc/reference/inheritance.md

 the `ChequePayment` subclass data using an outer join when querying the superclass.

-## Mixing table per class hierarchy with table per subclass
+## Mixing table per class hierarchy with table per subclass <a name="inheritance-tableperclass-tablepersubclass"></a>

 You may even mix the table per hierarchy and table per subclass strategies using this approach: